k8s-platform-hub/react-apollo-todo-app/README.md

 # Exploring Hasura Features

-To explore the Hasura features, checkout our `hello-react` guide [here](https://hasura.io/hub/projects/hasura/hello-react).
+To explore the Hasura features and learn how to use them, checkout our 20 minute `hello-react` guide [here](https://hasura.io/hub/projects/hasura/hello-react).